-Based on the experiences at Victoria, we would no longer recommend this model for testing at GRRL.
-Upon further review, this is not a true alternative service model.
+Based on further research and the experiences of other regional library systems, we no longer recommend this model for GRRL.
+This is not a true alternative service model, and to be successful would require additional local and regional staffing dollars.
 We may experiment with local collections to tailor them better to local audiences.
-Our Tech Help and Book a Librarian services meet many of the same technology needs that the Victoria staffing model addresses.
+Our Tech Help and Book a Librarian services meet many of the same technology needs that initially inspired this idea.